garzol/pps4Emul/README.md

-# pps4Emul
+# pps4Emul.
+Yet Another Rockwell pps-4 emulator "yarpe"
-PPS4 instruction set emulator
+PPS-4 instruction set emulator

 cpum.py is the main program that executes PPS4 binary program.
 At point zero the program is preloaded with the gottlieb system 1 exploitation code for testing purposes.